Baltic Sea Environment Fact Sheet 2019, Published 5.12.2019

 The Southern Bothnian Sea, station Finngrundet

 Due to ice conditions the buoy at station Finngrundet was out of operation during March and April.
 Else during 2018 it was operational.

 There were no exceptional significant wave heights observed during 2018, but for the month of June the maximum height reached the old record high of 2.9 m from 2009.
 The highest maximum significant wave height this year was observed on 16 January with 3.9 m, far from the overall record of 6.4 m for this site, measured on 1 November 2006.
 The monthly averages of significant wave height were near the long-term averages, except for November and December, which were lower.

 The middle parts of the Gulf of Finland, station Helsinki

-Due to the ice conditions the wave buoy off Helsinki was recovered mid-January 2017 and redeployed mid-April.
+Due to the ice conditions the wave buoy off Helsinki was recovered in the end of January 2018 and redeployed mid-April.
 The buoy was operational to the end of the year.

 The Northern Baltic Proper, stations Northern Baltic Proper and Huvudskär Ost

 The wave buoy at station Northern Baltic Proper was operational through 2018.